thelogicalgrammar/evoModelsAdjectivesReimplementation/README.md

 # Reproduction of three models of the evolution of adjectival thresholds

-This repo contains fast and ready reproductions of three models of the evolution of adjectival thresholds.
+This repo contains rough and ready reproductions of three models of the evolution of adjectival thresholds.
 The papers are:

 Franke, Michael.
 ‘Scales, Salience, and Referential Safety: The Benefit of Communicating the Extreme’.
 In The Evolution of Language: Proceedings of the 9th International Conference.
 Kyoto, 2012. https://doi.org/10.1142/9789814401500_0016.